 Why You’ll Love This Recipe

 - Great way to enjoy corn – I love summer sweet corn.
-I usually use it for a simple corn salad, but I was inspired to make a pasta dish with a cream sauce and lots of fresh basil.
+I usually use it for a simple corn salad, but I was inspired to make a pasta dish with a cream sauce.

-- Easy to make – The best part is this pasta it is so simple to make.
-Saute corn in a skillet over medium heat while you cook the pasta.
+- Easy to make – The best part is that this pasta is so simple to make.
+Sauté corn in a skillet over medium heat while you cook the pasta.
 Add ricotta cheese and parmesan cheese, then combine and enjoy!

 - Sweet corn – definitely go for corn on the cob in season!
-Nothing beats the flavor of fresh corn kernels from the cob
+Nothing beats the flavor of fresh corn kernels from the cob.
+Frozen works great, too, though!

 - Olive oil – I use extra virgin olive oil, but you could use a neutral oil as well